Baron Munchausen: Historical figure

-In 1760, he retired and settled down on his estates in Bodenwerder to live as a landowner and Freiherr, remaining there until his death in 1797.
-It was during this period of his life, especially at dinners he would host for local aristocrats, that Münchhausen developed a reputation as an imaginative storyteller, creating witty and highly exaggerated accounts of his military career in Russia.
+In 1760, Münchhausen retired and settled down on his estates in Bodenwerder as a landowner, remaining there until his death in 1797.
+It was during this period, especially at dinners he would host for the local elite, that Münchhausen developed a reputation as an imaginative storyteller, crafting witty and highly exaggerated accounts of his career in the Russian army.
 Over the ensuing decades, his storytelling abilities gained such renown that he frequently received visits from travelling noblemen wishing to hear his tales.
 One guest described Münchhausen as telling his stories "cavalierly, indeed with military emphasis, yet without any concession to the whimsicality of the man of the world; describing his adventures as one would incidents which were in the natural course of events".
 However, rather than being considered a liar, Münchhausen was seen as an honest man.
 As another contemporary put it, Münchhausen's unbelievable narratives were designed not to deceive, but "to ridicule the disposition for the marvellous which he observed in some of his acquaintances".

-Jacobine von Dunten died in 1790.
-In January 1794, Münchhausen married Bernardine Friederike Louise Brunsich von Brunn (1773-1839), a woman who was fifty-three years his junior.
-Von Brunn reportedly became ill soon after the marriage and spent the summer of 1794 in the spa town of Bad Pyrmont, although contemporary gossip claimed that she spent her time there dancing and flirting.
+Jacobine died in 1790.
+In January 1794, Münchhausen remarried to Bernardine Friederike Louise Brunsich von Brunn, who was fifty-three years his junior.
+Bernardine reportedly became ill soon after the marriage and spent the summer of 1794 in the spa town of Bad Pyrmont, although contemporary gossip claimed that she spent her time there dancing and flirting.
 She gave birth to a daughter, Maria Wilhemina, on 16 February 1795, nine months after her summer trip.
 Münchhausen filed an official complaint that the child was not his, and spent the last years of his life in divorce proceedings and alimony litigation.
-Münchhausen died childless on 22 February 1797.
+He died childless on 22 February 1797.